BodiAugustus/ashley_defi/README.md

 #54.
 Removed isWeb3Loaded property from _web3Api.
 Replaced with requireInstall which detects if web3 is not present in the browser(no metamask).
 Replaced instances of isWeb3Loaded with requireInstall.
 Set up a conditional div inside of Walletbar to display UI message in case of web3 not detected in browser( no metamask).

 #55.
 Reconfigured button conditionals in Hero to utilize requireInstall.

+#56.
+Added Footer prop function to CourseCard, passed in and used in return to add purchase buttons to product cards.
+Added new variant to purchase buttons in Button component.